Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Some may even be thinking over their options.

-This is the perfect time to provide prospective customers with valuable content that helps them learn more about your brand and products.
+As you learn how to build a sales funnel from scratch, the interest stage is the perfect time to provide prospective customers with valuable content.
+This helps them learn more about your brand and products.

 A word of caution.